openshift-instruqt/instruqt/instruqt-tracks/developing-with-node-js-getting-started/03-deploy-to-openshift/assignment.md

 This track provided an introduction to cloud-native development with Node.js by walking you through how to extend an Express.js-based application to leverage cloud capabilities.

-To learn more about Node.js at Red Hat checkout the [Node.js Topic page on Red Hat Developers](https://developers.redhat.com/topics/nodejs)
+To learn more about Node.js at Red Hat, checkout the [Node.js Topic page on Red Hat Developers](https://developers.redhat.com/topics/nodejs)

-Also be sure to check out the [Red Hat/IBM Node.js Reference Architecture](https://github.com/nodeshift/nodejs-reference-architecture) the teams 'opinion' on what components our customers and internal teams should use when building Node.js applications and guidance for how to be successful in production with those components.
+Also, be sure to check out the [Red Hat/IBM Node.js Reference Architecture](https://github.com/nodeshift/nodejs-reference-architecture) the teams 'opinion' on what components our customers and internal teams should use when building Node.js applications and guidance for how to be successful in production with those components.

 # What's Next?